 It’s a dream of all photographers to look for the balance in lighting whenever they photograph a subject, but most of the time the quality of available light isn’t perfect.
 I will share my experience in making use of flash wisely to enhance my photos.

-Before we get started, let me clarify a few things with regards to my flash photography techniques that I will be sharing with you.
+Before we get started, let me clarify a few things with regards to my flash photography techniques.

 - Let me define the term flash in this article.
 It is what some people call a “speedlight,” which is the add on flash mounted on the camera hot-shoe type and not either the studio strobe type of flash or the pop-up flash build into the camera.

 - The flash photography techniques I’m writing about in this article are mostly applicable for “in the field” or “on the move” photography and not studio photography.